Home » Dessert Recipes » Pumpkin Spice Chocolate Shortbread Cookies

 Pumpkin Spice Chocolate Filled Shortbread Cookies on a plate with two cups of coffee in background

-I’m so excited about the holidays coming up and seasonal desserts like these Pumpkin Spice Chocolate Shortbread Cookie Sandwiches.
+I’m so excited about the holidays coming up and seasonal desserts like Cranberry Maple Blondies and these Pumpkin Spice Chocolate Shortbread Cookie Sandwiches.
 They’re guaranteed easy and fun to make.

-While these are technically shortbread cookies, just consider them breakfast pastries and you can enjoy them any time, especially with a cup of coffee.
+While these are technically shortbread cookies, just consider them breakfast pastries and you can enjoy them any time, especially with a cup of coffee or Homemade Hot Chocolate.
 It’s ok, no one will judge.

 What’s the difference between a Sugar Cookie and Shortbread Cookie?